RainbowMiner/RainbowMiner/README.md

 - for custom overclocking Profile1 is used as default for this GPU type
 - set a power adjust factor of 87.5% to the Radeon R290X (if RainbowMiner reported 250W with factor 100%, it will now show 250W x 87.5 / 100 = 175W)
 - the pool worker name for the GTX1050Ti will be set to "my1050".
 If used in combos, the individual worker names will be combined with _ (underscore)

+### Config\gpugroups.config.txt

+Under some circumstances you might want to divide GPUs with unique model name into multiple groups (e.g. mining on different pools).
+For this case, all GPUs may be grouped, using group names, to be setup in gpugroups.config.txt.
+To find out the GPU numbers in your system, start ListDevices.bat

+Example:
+Assumed four GTX1070 GPUs running in this rig.

+    {
+      "GPU#00": "A",
+      "GPU#01": "A",
+      "GPU#02": "Zerg",
+      "GPU#03": ""
+    }

+Using this setup, RainbowMiner will use the following model names:
+- GPU#00 and GPU#01 will get name "GTX1070A"
+- GPU#02 will get name "GTX1070ZERG"
+- GPU#03 will keep name "GTX1070"

+This will result in three separate GPU groups.
+Be aware, that for each device group a new entry in devices.config.txt will be created.
+Also, all different device group combinations will be added to miners.config.txt.

 ### Config\algorithms.config.txt